lil-lab/ciff/README.md

      - src

 3) Run an experiment.
-See wiki for more details.
+See Wiki for more details.